 Contemporary with the Chimú, were the Chincha, on the southern coast of Peru.
 They were a similarly well-organized state.
 But they were unique in one respect, it appears that they were a completely specialized people, oriented totally towards a fishing economy.
 Excess from fishing and marine gathering was then used to barter for other goods.

-Before going on, we should note that at the same time as these Andean Cultures, and even before them, there was the cultures in the "gateway" to South America, Columbia.
+Before going on, we should note that at the same time as these Andean Cultures, and even before them, there was the cultures in the "gateway" to South America, Colombia.
 Colombia lies at the crossing point between South and Central America.
 However cultures of Colombia have been little investigated, because almost none of them, left behind spectacular monuments.
 But their art reveals a high degree of craftsmanship, and their gold-work is the best in the whole continent, both for their techniques and artistic design.
 Their notable sites were San Agustín, Tierradentro and Ciudad Perdida.
 The cultures are known as the Tayrona, Sinú, Muisca, Quimbaya, Tolima, Calima,Tierradentro, San Agustín, Nariño, and Tumaco.

 Continuing on in Peru: Sicán (800-1375) A.D, was a society of farmers, ceramic artisans, fishermen, and metalworkers.
 They built brick (adobe) platform mounds for ceremonial and funerary purposes.
 Like their Moche precursors, the people of Sicán built monumental temples and palaces, where rituals and funerals demanded splendid paraphernalia.
 The people of Sicán built highly refined irrigation projects, which opened the desert to richly productive agriculture.
 Their region, a broad river valley extending some 25 miles between the Pacific Ocean and the Andean foothills, is called Batán Grande.